The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 VIDEO: How to Choose a Good Body Font for Your Website (6:11)

 Choosing a good body font for your website is difficult, but it really doesn't have to be.
 You just have to keep a few basic things in mind, with the main one being that you should keep it as simple as possible.
-Your body font isn't the star of the show and it isn't something you should overcomplicate.
+Your body font isn't the star of the show, and it isn't something you should overcomplicate.

-Point | Pixel | REM | Percent | Keyword |
+Point | Pixel | REM (or EM) | Percent | Keyword |

 ---|---|---|---|---|